Privacy Notice for Parents and Carers

 Where the processing of your data is based on your consent, you have the right to withdraw this consent at any time.

-If you have a concern about the way [school name] is collecting or using your personal data, you can raise a concern with the Information Commissioner’s Office (ICO).
+If you have a concern about the way Old Palace School is collecting or using your personal data, you can raise a concern with the Information Commissioner’s Office (ICO).
 The ICO can be contacted on 0303 123 1113, Monday-Friday 9am-5pm.